dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/about-laravel-error-handling/en/2025-07-08-about-laravel-error-handling-en.md

 ```

 ## Customizing Responses with render
-By default, Laravel inspects the HTTP request’s `Accept` header and automatically returns either an HTML or JSON response when an exception occurs.
+By default, Laravel inspects the HTTP request's `Accept` header and automatically returns either an HTML or JSON response when an exception occurs.
 You can customize this behavior in `bootstrap/app.php` or in individual exception classes.

 ### Defining in app.php